antononcube/SoftwareDesignMethodsWithWL-book/README.md

 ## Videos

-Below is given a list of some videos with presentations of mine that discuss the central topics in this book.
+Below are given links to couple of videos with presentations of mine that discuss the central topics in this book.

 - ["Object-Oriented Design Patterns"](https://www.youtube.com/watch?v=4Q6hOx63b08).

 - ["Monadic Programming: With Application to Data Analysis, Machine Learning and Language Processing"](https://www.youtube.com/watch?v=_cIFA5GHF58).

 -----
 Anton Antonov
 Windermere, Florida, USA
 2019-07-27